Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 5. Seaweed Extract

-Seaweed Extract, natural fertilizers for ZZ plants
+Seaweed Extract ZZ plants

 Seaweed extract is made from seaweed and is rich in micronutrients such as iron, manganese, and zinc.
 It also contains growth hormones that can help to stimulate plant growth.
 You can dilute seaweed extract in water and apply it to the soil once a month.